How to Stain a Deck for a Beautiful, Long-Lasting Finish

-Step 1: Prep the Deck
+Step 1: Prep the deck for staining.

 Before applying any stain or paint, you'll need to prep the deck's surface.
-Use a belt or orbital sander to lightly sand the deck, working in the direction of the wood grain.
+Use a belt sander or orbital sander to lightly sand the deck, working in the direction of the wood grain.
 Thoroughly sweep the deck to remove any wood dust particles.

-Step 3: Apply Stain
+Step 3: Apply stain on the deck.

 Once the deck is completely dry, use painters tape to protect your home's siding adjacent to the deck.
 Then apply stain or paint with a roller.
 Work carefully to avoid blobs and streaks.
 Stain small, 3-foot-square sections at a time, then pause with the roller and brush the surface with your large paintbrush.
 This step eliminates drips and puddles and creates a more natural brushstroke.
-Make sure to only stain in the wood grain.
+Make sure to apply stain along the wood grain.

 Editor's Tip: To make the staining process easier, work with a helper.
 Have one person roll on the stain while the other brushes.

-Step 4: Stain Details
+Step 4: Stain the remaining details.

 Use a smaller paintbrush to stain deck railings, spindles, stairs, skirt boards, and any other remaining portions of the deck.
 Make sure to pay close attention to the edges of the boards so you don't have brushstrokes that run against the grain.
-Let stain dry 48 hours before walking on it.
+Let the stain dry 48 hours before walking on it.

 Most high-quality exterior stains combine pigment with a sealer that offers weather-proofing protection.
 If you choose to use a simple stain that doesn't protect against water or UV rays, apply a clear sealant over the stained deck.
 Wait at least 48 hours after staining to ensure the surface is completely dry, and apply one thin coat using the same roller-and-brush technique outlined above.